Winemakers make wine from grapes and other fruit.

 - Lincoln University website - information about the Bachelor of Viticulture and Oenology

-A tertiary entrance qualification is required to enter further training.
-Useful school subjects include maths, chemistry, physics and processing technologies.
+A minimum of three years of secondary education is recommended.
+Useful subjects include chemistry, maths, physics and processing technologies.

-- be able to problem solve and work under pressure
+- ability to problem solve and work under pressure

 Useful experience for winemakers includes:

 - laboratory experience in breweries or dairy factories